-- define the terms of an agreement between a proposed supervisor and the practitioner - state the previous field of practice and the intended field of practice - identify any gaps in knowledge and skills - identify any training or education requirements, including programs run by the relevant college that will be undertaken to meet learning requirements - · articulate goals, expected outcomes and clear timeframes for achievement of goals - propose the level of supervision, mentoring or peer review that may be required for a safe return to practice - describe the orientation to the proposed employer's workplace - allocate time for regular formal feedback or performance reviews by the proposed supervisor, any feedback or review should be recorded and signed by the supervisor and the practitioner - provide the anticipated completion date for the re-entry to practice plan - articulate the measures that will be put in place if the stated goals are not achieved in the stated timeframes - include a written job offer on the organisation's letterhead which is signed and dated by an authorised person.
+- define the terms of an agreement between a proposed supervisor and the practitioner - state the previous scope of practice and the intended scope of practice (these may be the same) - identify any gaps in knowledge and skills - identify any training or education requirements, including programs run by the relevant college that will be undertaken to meet learning requirements - · articulate goals, expected outcomes and clear timeframes for achievement of goals - propose the level of supervision, mentoring or peer review that may be required for a safe return to practice - describe the orientation to the proposed employer's workplace - allocate time for regular formal feedback or performance reviews by the proposed supervisor, any feedback or review should be recorded and signed by the supervisor and the practitioner - provide the anticipated completion date for the re-entry to practice plan - articulate the measures that will be put in place if the stated goals are not achieved in the stated timeframes - include a written job offer on the organisation's letterhead which is signed and dated by an authorised person.
 The job offer should clearly indicate the intended field of practice, the position description and the type of employment (e.g. full-time/ part-time, employee/contractor etc).

-If a practitioner does not have a proposed supervisor, he or she is still required to submit a re-entry plan based on his or her own self-assessment and the plan should include the relevant elements as outlined above.
+If a practitioner does not have a proposed supervisor, they are still required to submit a re-entry plan based on their own self-assessment and the plan should include the relevant elements as outlined above.

-To assist practitioners, the Board has developed a re-entry plan template (attached) which makes provision for the elements that should be included in a plan for professional development and re-entry to practice.
-The plan, with the exception of the "Practitioner and Supervisor Agreement" may be modified or adapted to suit individual needs or replaced by a specialist college re-entry plan.
+To assist practitioners, the Board has developed a re-entry plan template which makes provision for the elements that should be included in a plan for professional development and re-entry to practice.
+The plan, with the exception of the 'Practitioner and supervisor agreement', may be modified or adapted to suit individual needs or substituted with a specialist medical college re-entry plan.

-Changing your field of practice
+Changing your scope of practice